SAP/spartacus-docs/_pages/dev/features/punchout.md

 }),
 ```

-In this example, we got rid of the extra cxml part, which we need to configure on the CMS side as well, of course.
+In this example, the extra cxml is removed, which you also must configure on the CMS side.